|Position:||Technical Director/ Associate Head Coach|

 De Vries comes to College Park with over a decade of experience, including serving as goalkeeping coach for the South African national teams in preparation for the London Olympics.

 “Joppe is technically an outstanding choice to join our coaching staff,” Meharg said.
 “He's had a variety of hands-on coaching experiences, both internationally at the Olympic level and the Dutch club system, which is the best club system in the world.
 We are really pleased with what he will bring to the University of Maryland.
 We welcome his family as well and it will be a real honor to work with Joppe.”

 In his first year with the Terrapins, de Vries helped them to a 22-2 record, an ACC title and their sixth straight Final Four.
 As goalkeepers coach, he also helped as Natalie Hunter earned NFHCA Third Team All-America honors.
-In his second year, de Vries helped the Terrapins to the first-ever Big Ten title for the school.

 De Vries has taught physical education and marketing communications at the University of Amsterdam for the past eight years.
 Over the last 12 years, he worked with various club teams in the Netherlands, including coaching the Rotterdam Hockey Club and former Terrapin Berber Rischen.
 Terrapin greats Paula Infante and Boukje Vermeullen also played with the Rotterdam Hockey Club.

 From 2010 through 2012, de Vries developed with the goalkeepers of South Africa's senior men's and women's national teams, as well as the Under-18 and Under-21 teams.